jcsirot/playbooks/README.md

   1. First, add this repository as a submodule:

-		$ git submodule add $this
+		vendor$ git submodule add $this

-  2. In your main playbook, for each service you're interested in, add:
+  2. In your main playbook, add:

-		- include <service>/playbook.yml key=value…
+		- include vendor/playbooks/playbook.yml

-  3. In your inventory, put your hosts in the appropriate groups, e.g.:
+  3. In your inventory, put your hosts in the appropriate service groups and set the configuration keys e.g.:

-		[ubuntu]
-		foo
 		[jenkins]
 		foo key=value…